Royal Robbins Jammer II Review

 We used this pair on rough sandstone hikes and climbs and in a sharp desert landscape and didn't have any durability issues with the material, As we mentioned though, the inner drawstring did come out in the wash, and frankly, we don't have the patience to get it back in there.
 The Prana Halle pants also have a drawstring, but the ends are substantially thicker than the holes and even after dozens of washes we've never had one pull out.
 The Jammer lost its drawstring on one side on the third or fourth wash, and then it came out completely the next time.

 This pant has similar water resistance to the Patagonia Quandary.
 Water beads up on it for a minute or two, but then quickly soaks right into it.
 They dried in about an hour in full sun, though the soft waist was still a little damp.
 If you tend to hike in damp climates but don't like wearing rain pants over your hiking pants, check out the soft-shell Arc'teryx Gamma LT, our Top Pick for Wet Weather instead.

 We did like the deep hand pockets on the Jammer, which can also fit a phone, as can the zippered side pocket.
 The flat elastic waistband is a nice feature for under a backpack, but it stretches out too much.
 As we mentioned above, we also weren't fans of the cinching system, and score this one a little lower for its features.

 The Royal Robbins Jammer II is a good option for day hikes in slightly cooler spring and fall temps.
 They may feel a little warm during peak summer days, and can't convert into shorts.

-The Jammers retail for $75, which is a little lower than some other models, particularly the convertible ones.
+The Jammers retail for a little less than some other models, particularly the convertible ones.
 However, they scored close to and are only a little bit more expensive than our Best Buy winner, the Columbia Saturday Trail, so if you are looking for a good value but don't like those, this might be the next best option to check out.